 - John Ralston Saul, award winning essayist and novelist, President Emeritus, PEN International, co-Chair, Institute for Canadian Citizenship and Distinguished Visiting Professor, Ryerson University

-- Olivia Chow, Distinguished Visiting Faculty, Faculty of Arts, Ryerson University
+- Olivia Chow, Distinguished Visiting Professor, Faculty of Arts, Ryerson University

-Niigaanwewidam James Sinclair, Anishinaabe (St. Peter's/Little Peguis) and an Associate Professor at the University of Manitoba
+Niigaanwewidam James Sinclair, Anishinaabe (St. Peter's/Little Peguis); Associate Professor at the University of Manitoba

 Sunday, May 28 - 12:15 - 13:15